smartnodes-lab/tensorlink/README.md

 ## Plug-and-Play, Peer-to-Peer Neural Network Scaling for PyTorch

-**Tensorlink** is a library designed to simplify the scaling of PyTorch model training and inference, offering tools to easily distribute models across a network of peers and share computing resources both locally and globally.
+**Tensorlink** is a library designed to simplify the scaling of PyTorch model training and inference, offering tools to easily distribute models across a network of peers and share computational resources both locally and globally.
 This approach enables the training of large models from consumer hardware, eliminating the need for cloud services for certain ML applications.
 Tensorlink leverages techniques such as automated model parsing and parallelism to simplify and enhance the training process, making state-of-the-art models accessible to a wider audience.